isleofcode/ember-cordova/README.md

 If you already have a Cordova project here it will not be overwritten.

-Make sure your config.locationType is set to 'hash'.
+1. ####Set your config.locationType to 'hash'.

-As a final step, add your desired platforms, e.g.:
+2. As a final step, add your desired platforms, e.g.:

 ```
 ember cdv platform add ios